 Ask your healthcare provider about the risks that most apply to you.

 How do I get ready for a foraminotomy?

-drink anything after midnight the night before your procedure.
+not eat and drink anything after midnight the night before your procedure.

 You will be asked to sign a document called an informed consent.
 Your signature on